-Licht joined CBS News in May 2011 with a wealth of experience in television news and an inventive style evidenced throughout his remarkable career.
-The co-creator and original executive producer of MSNBC’s “Morning Joe," Licht was at the helm as the show garnered critical acclaim for its refreshing interviews with newsmakers and unique perspective on the top news stories.
+Licht joined CBS News from MSNBC with a wealth of experience in television news and an inventive style.
+He was the co-creator and original executive producer of MSNBC’s “Morning Joe,” and was at the helm as the show garnered critical acclaim for its interviews with newsmakers and perspective on the top news stories.
 In addition to covering nearly every important news event in recent history, he led the show’s comprehensive on-location coverage of the 2008 election.

-Licht’s first book, What I Learned When I Almost Died, was published by Simon & Schuster in May 2011.
+Licht’s first book, What I Learned When I Almost Died, was published by Simon & Schuster, a division of CBS, in May 2011.

 Licht graduated from Syracuse University’s S.I.
 Newhouse School of Public Communication with a bachelor's in broadcast journalism and political science.
-He lives in Manhattan with his wife and their two sons.
+He lives in New York with his wife and their two sons.